Mode mixing and losses in misaligned microcavities: Gaussian Mirror Cavities

 The continuously-varying curvature of the Gaussian profile leads to more complicated structures in the dependence of round trip loss on cavity configuration, as exemplified in Fig.~\ref{fig:gaussian_loss_map}.
 The most striking visual element are bands of high loss, increasing in prevalence as the mirror diameter is reduced.

 It is easiest to understand the physics behind these features in the $2w_e=200~\upmu\mathrm{m}$ case, depicted in Fig.~\ref{fig:mode_families}, where the mirror has a relatively large Gaussian width and thus deviates minimally from the spherical profile for a large region about its centre.
-As noted in~\cite{Benedikter:15}, configurations of elevated loss typically feature occupation of non-fundamental transverse modes due to transverse co-resonances.
-In a perfect spherical cavity, mode resonance is determined by the sum of transverse indices $n_x$ and $n_y$, and therefore we categorise the mode intensity in the co-propagating basis $\copropagatingbasis$ according to `transverse excitation' $\mathcal{I}=n_x+n_y$, finding that resonances are often dominated by a particular $\mathcal{I}$.
-The various behaviour seen in Fig.~\ref{fig:mode_families} can largely be understood through co-resonance and symmetry, as for the spherical cap case, with the more complex behaviour a consequence of the variable curvature across the Gaussian mirror.
+As observed in~\cite{Benedikter:15, Koks:22_1}, occupation of higher order transverse modes is associated with mode distortion and elevated loss, and typically occurs at degeneracies between the high order modes and the fundamental.
+In a perfect spherical cavity, mode degeneracy conditions are determined by the sum of transverse indices $n_x$ and $n_y$, and therefore we categorise the mode intensity in the co-propagating basis $\copropagatingbasis$ according to `transverse excitation' $\mathcal{I}=n_x+n_y$, finding that resonances are often dominated by a particular $\mathcal{I}$.
+The various behaviour seen in Fig.~\ref{fig:mode_families} can largely be understood through mode degeneracy and symmetry, as for the spherical cap case, with the more complex behaviour a consequence of the variable curvature across the Gaussian mirror.
 In the subsequent sections, the individual aspects of the loss structures are discussed in turn.